PabloSsolbal/Web-Projects/memory/README.md

 3. Try to remember the images on the flipped cards.
 4. Match pairs of cards with the same image by flipping two cards consecutively.
 5. If the cards match, they will stay flipped.
+6. If the cards match, a modal with the emotion description will be displayed.
-6. If the cards do not match, they will be flipped back.
+7. If the cards do not match, they will be flipped back.
-7. Keep track of the move count and time.
+8. Keep track of the move count and time.
-8. The game ends when all pairs of cards are matched.
+9. The game ends when all pairs of cards are matched.
-9. The result is displayed, showing the time taken and the number of moves.
+10. The result is displayed, showing the time taken and the number of moves.
-10. Click the "Stop" button to end the game and view the result.
+11. Click the "Stop" button to end the game and view the result.
-11. Click the "Start" button to restart the game.
+12. Click the "Start" button to restart the game.

 ## Contribution